-Online transactions are more likely than in-person transactions to be fraudulent, especially since the introduction of EMV (aka “chip”) cards, which greatly improve the security of in-person (aka “card-present”) transactions.
+Online transactions are more likely than in-person transactions to be fraudulent, especially since the introduction of EMV (aka “chip”) cards, which greatly improves the security of in-person (aka “card-present”) transactions.

 How Can You Avoid Chargebacks?

-- Trust your gut: If you think a transaction might be risky, deny it until you can gather the facts.
+If you think a transaction might be risky, deny it until you can gather the facts.
 If you haven’t already done so, you can use some of the tactics mentioned above to help verify the transaction is legitimate, or you can always call your processor to see if they might be able to help.

 How to Handle a Chargeback

-That’s why it’s important to pay attention to warning signs and take as many precautions as possible to stave off risk.
+That’s why it’s important to pay attention to warning signs and take as many precautions as possible to lower risk.
 If you have questions or want to talk about other ways to protect your business, feel free to contact us at (866) 701-4700.